PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Analysis

-\textbf{Layer-wise signal complementarity.} Figure~\ref{fig:layer_signal} shows that the two channels have complementary depth profiles.
-Key signal averages 0.175 in middle layers and Value averages 0.307 in late layers, with Value surpassing Key from L28 onward.
-Key directs attention in middle layers while Value enriches transmitted information in late layers---a functional division rather than redundancy.
-On Pronoun Change with \gemmaA{}, \prismkv{} outperforms \prismk{} by 1.08\%, confirming that dual-channel steering can surpass Key-only steering on accuracy as well.
+\textbf{Layer-wise and cross-model complementarity.} Figure~\ref{fig:layer_signal} shows that the two channels have complementary depth profiles.
+Key signal averages 0.175 in middle layers and Value averages 0.307 in late layers.
+Across models, Qwen3 becomes increasingly Value-dominant with scale (K/V ratio 1.02$\rightarrow$0.58), whereas Gemma3 remains Key-dominant (ratio $>1.2$); full measurements appear in Appendix~\ref{app:kv_cross_model}.
+This architecture-dependent balance is consistent with \prismk{} being the safer default, while Value steering is most helpful for fluency and rewriting.
+On Pronoun Change with \gemmaA{}, \prismkv{} outperforms \prismk{} by 1.08 points, an interaction consistent with the cross gain in Eq.~\ref{eq:decomposition}.